Hannah Montana 2: Meet Miley Cyrus: Commercial performance

 In the United States, Hannah Montana 2: Meet Miley Cyrus challenged a number one debut on the Billboard 200 with Kelly Clarkson's My December.
 On July 14, Hannah Montana 2: Meet Miley Cyrus debuted at number one with first-week sales of 326,000 copies; 35,000 units ahead of My December, which charted in second place.
 In doing so, it surpassed the first-week sales of the original Hannah Montana soundtrack, which opened with 281,000 units the previous year.
 Five songs from the record appeared on the Billboard Hot 100, four of those being debuts on which three were credited to the fictional Hannah Montana and one to Miley Cyrus.
-The highest new entry was "Life’s What You Make It" at No. 25.
+The highest new entry was "Life's What You Make It" at No. 25.
 In March 2008, the record reached number six the same week that Best of Both Worlds Concert reached number 10 in its second week of availability.
 In doing so, Cyrus became the first person with two records in the top-ten of the Billboard 200 since Ray Charles accomplished this in 2004.
-On 8 February 2008, the record was certified triple-platinum by the Recording Industry Association of America (RIAA) for exceeding shipments of three million copies.
+On February 8, 2008, the record was certified triple-platinum by the Recording Industry Association of America (RIAA) for exceeding shipments of three million copies.

 The album became the 71st best performing Billboard 200 album of all time after spending a total of 65 weeks on the chart, which 23 of those being on the top-ten, and reaching numbers 16 and 11 on the Billboard 200 Year-End Chart of 2007 and 2008, respectively, and also number 112 on the Billboard 200 Decade-End Chart (2000s).

 Hannah Montana 2: Meet Miley Cyrus opened at number three on the Canadian Albums Chart, and was recognized with a platinum certification in the country.
 It also charted at number 18 on the Top 100 Mexico, where it was later certified gold.
 The record performed well throughout Europe.
 Its highest peak in the continent was on the Norwegian VG-lista, where it reached number eight.
 It also reached the top twenty on the Ö3 Austria Top 40, the Danish Tracklisten, the Portuguese Albums Chart, and the Swedish Sverigetopplistan.
 It charted lower on the German Media Control Charts, the Swiss Hitparade, and the French SNEP, where it respectively reached numbers 47, 69, and 178.
 The record peaked at number 46 on the Spanish PROMUSICAE, and was also certified gold in the United Kingdom by the British Phonographic Industry.
 The album reached number 50 on the Swedish Sverigetopplistan.
 In Oceania, Hannah Montana 2: Meet Miley Cyrus respectively charted at numbers 20 and 6 on the Australian ARIA Charts and the Official New Zealand Music Chart.
 In the former country, it was certified platinum.
-As of 2014, it was estimated that the album has sold around 9.8 million copies worldwide.